 One more try?
 We both knew that if & when I became pregnant again it was going to be our last try – whatever the outcome.
 There was only so much of this rollercoaster we could put ourselves through.
 We were lucky.
 Despite a number of ups and downs along the way (yes, more bleeding), Wilf was born at term (and I finally got my waterbirth!).
 He too was and remains our precious gift.
 Our family was complete.

 Our boys are now 12 and 8 years old.
 They know about their brother, Thomas, and we talk about him freely.
 There is a special place that we go to remember him.
 He is part of our family and I believe he has been a positive in our boys’ lives.
-He has taught them that sad things can happen in any family.
 He has been part of teaching them that life is a miracle (we sometimes talk about how amazing it is that the 4 of us got to be born at all!).
-He has helped teach them how very loved and wanted they are by their mum and dad.
+Talking about our journey to parenthood has helped show our boys how very loved and wanted they are by their mum and dad.

 It is now over 10 years since Thomas’ birth and death.
-I am now able to see the gifts that Thomas gave to me too.
+I am now able to see beyond the trauma and grief to the gifts that Thomas gave to me too.
 Perhaps one of greatest of these is increased empathy.
 Pregnancy and parenthood can challenge us in many ways – as a midwife and health visitor I try to find the time to really listen and hear parents’ stories.
 So many have been through such a lot on their journey to becoming parents.
 Stories like ours are really not unusual.

 Rebecca is a midwife, health visitor and mum.
-She runs Babyology Dorset to support new parents in Bournemouth, East Dorset & Ringwood through home visits and classes.
+She runs Babyology Dorset & supports new parents in Bournemouth, East Dorset & Ringwood through home visits and classes.